polyphemus11/automagic/README.md

 Sniff_URL
 ===========
 Sniff_URL retrieves domain requests off the wire.
 The script searchs for the "Host" field and can combine instances to reduce numerous GET requests of the same domain.
+The script works best after you run a mitm script to "become the router."
+Otherwise, you'll either be sniffing your own traffic or you'll need to find an Open Wifi network.